 To extract the reward information embedded within these representations, we introduce a value probe $V$.
-Following \citealp{zhu2025llmknowsestimatingllmperceived}, we employ a two-layer multi-layer perceptron (MLP) with ReLU activation.
+Following \citep{zhu2025llmknowsestimatingllmperceived}, we employ a two-layer multi-layer perceptron (MLP) with ReLU activation.
 The input dimension matches the dimensionality of the LLM's $l$-th layer hidden states, while the output is a scalar representing the predicted reward.
-This probe is intentionally designed with minimal complexity to ensure that the predicted reward reflects the intrinsic structural information of the hidden states rather than features newly learned by the probe itself.

-Specifically, after computing the hidden state at the $l$-th layer and $t$-th step $h(s_t, l)$, we feed it as input into the value probe $V$ to obtain the value prediction output $V(h(s_t, l))$.
-For brevity, we define $V_{l}(s_t)$ as the value computed from the $l$-th layer hidden state corresponding to the current state $s_t$, such that $V_{l}(s_t) = V(h(s_t, l))$.
-The probe is optimized using Temporal Difference (TD) learning.
+After computing $h(s_t, l)$, we feed it into $V$ to obtain the value prediction output $V(h(s_t, l))$.
+For brevity, we define $V_{l}(s_t) = V(h(s_t, l))$.
+The probe is optimized using temporal difference (TD) learning.
 Let $r(s_T)$ be the final binary reward received.
 Given a discount factor $\gamma$, the TD error $\delta_t$ is defined as: